-The flipchart and first aid supplies are located in every classroom, next to the door.
-Additional supplies are located.
+The flipchart and first aid supplies are located in the Main Office.
+Additional supplies are located Main office and Gymnasium Locker room offices.

 Any time an employee is involved in a possible blood exposure incident, it shall be reported as a worker's compensation incident.